-The Police & Crime Commissioner is responsible for proper governance arrangements and the stewardship of resources.
+The Police & Crime Commissioner (PCC) is responsible for proper governance arrangements and the management of resources.
 This is achieved through the Strategic Management Team (SMT), which includes the statutory roles designed to deliver effective and efficient governance, namely the:

-- Chief Executive (and Monitoring Officer); and - Treasurer (and Section 151 Officer).
+- · Chief Executive (and Monitoring Officer); and - Treasurer (and Section 151 Officer).

 The Director of Operations also supports the Chief Executive as Deputy Monitoring Officer.
-The SMT meets regularly with Force Executive as the Joint Leadership Board.
+The SMT meets regularly with the Force Executive at the Joint Leadership Board.